waelhammoudeh/getdiff/README.md

 # Update
-Improved code & fixed some of my errors.
+Improved code.
+Fixed error in getNewDiffersList().

 Please see Changes in "getdiff.h" file.

-Current program version: "0.01.4"
+Current program version: "0.01.42"

+Date: Feb.
+4/2024

 # Getdiff
 Program to fetch or download OpenStreetMap differ files for a specified region (area) from "www.geofabrik.de" web site public or internal servers.